kailash-manasarovar/statement/docs/timeline/2023/november.md

 [![Heart attack](../../content/tweets/november-2023/heart-attack.png)](https://x.com/1FRGVN/status/1729385938495602851)

-- The tweet just before the one about the heart attack is also curious.
-This is something that never happened to me outside of my apartment in Carrer Furs.
+- The tweet just before the one about the heart attack is also curiously early.
+- Waking up with music in my head is something that never happens to me outside of when I lived at my apartment in Carrer Furs.

 [![Waking up with music in my head](../../content/tweets/november-2023/tweet-before-heart-attack.png)](https://x.com/1FRGVN/status/1729391103089012935)